Backbase/variants/docs/USAGE.md

 See our [Custom Property documentation](CUSTOM_PROPERTY.md) for a better understanding and examples.

-#### Signing iOS apps

-Code signing for iOS apps can also be handled through `variants.yml` as long as Fastlane Match is used.

-For more information see [Working with Fastlane Match](ios/WORKING_WITH_FASTLANE_MATCH.md).

 ### Setup multiple build variants with full fastlane integration.

 #### Using default configuration file (variants.yml)